vojtechportes/lessejs/README.md

 Embed JS code with {{ }} tags

-You can use emulation of ES6 template strings by writing between `` quotes.
+You can use emulation of ES6 template strings by writing your code between `` quotes.
 To embed JS, use this syntax {$...}.
 This is transformed to concatenaded JS string.

 Eg: